 The family tradition that held Hull’s family together is now a business that allows him to support his own children.

-Self-Employment is one of the ways vocational rehabilitation services helps Iowans with disabilities achieve their employment goals.
-To learn more about the Self-Employment Programs, visit our website.
+Self-Employment is one of the ways Vocational Rehabilitation Services helps Iowans with disabilities achieve their employment goals.
+To learn more about the Self-Employment Program, visit our website.